schemar/solarc-theme/README.md

 ### SolArc-Dark
 ![A screenshot of the Arc-Dark theme](https://github.com/apheleia/solarc-theme/blob/master/images/preview-dark.png?raw=true)

-## Requirements
-* Gnome/GTK3 3.14 - 3.22
-* The `gnome-themes-standard` package
-* The murrine engine.
-This has different names depending on your distro.
-  * `gtk-engine-murrine` (Arch Linux)
-  * `gtk2-engines-murrine` (Debian, Ubuntu, elementary OS)
-  * `gtk-murrine-engine` (Fedora)
-  * `gtk2-engine-murrine` (openSUSE)
-  * `gtk-engines-murrine` (Gentoo)

-Main distributions that meet these requirements are

-* Arch Linux and Arch Linux based distros
-* Ubuntu 15.04 or newer (**Ubuntu 14.04 and 14.10 are not supported**)
-* elementary OS Freya/Loki
-* Debian 8, Testing or Unstable
-* Gentoo
-* Fedora 21 or newer
-* openSUSE 13.2, Leap 42.1 and Tumbleweed

-Derivatives of these distributions should work, as well.

-If your distribution isn't listed, please check the requirements yourself.

 ## Installation
 ### Arch Linux
 You can install the AUR package: [gtk-theme-solarc-git](https://aur.archlinux.org/packages/gtk-theme-solarc-git/)